 We believe that children need to develop a secure knowledge-base in Literacy, which follows a clear pathway of progression as they advance through the primary curriculum.
 We believe that a secure basis in literacy skills is crucial to a high-quality education and will give our children the tools they need to participate fully as a member of society.

 These aims are embedded across our literacy lessons and the wider curriculum.
-We have a rigorous and well organised English curriculum that provides many purposeful opportunities for reading, writing and discussion, which is celebrated during Collective Worship on a weekly basis.
-Teachers ensure that cross curricular links with concurrent topic work are woven into the programme of study.
+We have a rigorous and well organised English curriculum that provides many purposeful opportunities for reading, writing and discussion.
+Teachers ensure that cross curricular links with topic work are woven into the programme of study.

 ● read easily, fluently and with good understanding

 ● develop the habit of reading widely and often, for both pleasure and information

 ● acquire a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language

 ● appreciate our rich and varied literary heritage

 ● write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences